renat2985/protimer.club/README.md

 You can build the device using NodeMCU ESP8266 or Wemos ESP8266.
 This diagram applies to both the Master and Point (PRO) devices.
 Choose the appropriate software link below for installation.

+On the NodeMCU board, the Flash button performs the same functions as the external button connected to D3.
+If needed, you can use it instead of the external button.

 ### [E3Z-R61](https://www.aliexpress.com/item/1005004123351251.html) (2-3m distance, IR sensor)

 <img src="https://github.com/renat2985/protimer.club/blob/main/doc/schematic.png" height="200px" alt="Connection Diagram"> <img src="https://github.com/renat2985/protimer.club/blob/main/doc/schematic2.png" height="200px" alt="Connection Diagram 2">